ESCSS-labs/ESCSS-SCSS/README.md

 ### Do you support backward compatibility?

-Yes, it is designed for backward compatibility from Sass v1.23.0 to the latest version.
+Yes, it is designed in mind from Sass v1.23.0 to the latest version if.
 I adhere to Sass’s deprecation warnings to ensure smooth transitions.
-My goal is to help you move to the latest version if possible.

 ### Are you a Tailwind killer?